Mary Nowee and Meg McCallum met by chance at Not Me Art Gallery, owned by Mary and her husband Jerry.

 Full of inspiration and expanding their fundraising efforts, Mary and Meg are hosting a Not Me Art Gallery wine tasting and silent art auction at Bishop’s Cellar on November 28, 2019 in support of cancer patients and their families.

-For more information about the wine tasting and silent auction — or hosting a Not Me Art Gallery wall at your business or organization — contact Jessica Campbell, QEII Foundation Community Inspiration Officer, at 902 222 7532.
+To learn how you can host a Not Me Art Gallery wall at your business or organization, contact Jessica Campbell, QEII Foundation Community Inspiration Officer, at 902 222 7532.